spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 ```

 This would create a message with a payload.
 In addition to this, it also creates two header entries as key/value pairs - one for
-the message key and another for the topic under this message is being sent to Kafka.Then this message will be
+the message key and another for the topic that this message belongs to.
-sent to the channel.

 Here is how kafka outbound channel adapter is configured: